YuehuaZhu/ProxyGML/README.md

 # ProxyGML
 This is "Less is More: A Deep Graph Metric Learning Perspective Using Few Proxies", official pytorch implementation of ProxyGML loss for deep metric learning.
-The paper is accepted by NeurIPS 2020.
+The paper is accepted by NeurIPS 2020 (spotlight).

 # Requirements and Installation
 We recommended the following dependencies.